 “Yes ma’am,” the serviceman said soberly as his friends chuckled under their breaths.

-“Thank you,” she said as she went to the front of the room.
-“With that out of the way, let me introduce myself.
-My name is Anna, I am your tour manager, but not your babysitter.
-Before we start roll, there’s a few things you need to know.
-Our bus along with another group’s bus will be leaving from the hotel courtyard at eight a.m. tomorrow, but you need to be there no later than seven-fifteen so we have time to weigh everyone’s luggage.
+“Thank you,” she said.
+“Well, with that out of the way, let me introduce myself.
+My name is Anna, and I am your tour manager, but not your babysitter.
+Before we start roll call, there’s a few things you should know.
+Our bus, along with another group’s bus, will be leaving from the hotel courtyard at eight a.m. sharp tomorrow, but you need to be there no later than seven-fifteen so we have time to weigh everyone’s luggage.
 Please keep this time in mind if you go out drinking tonight.
 Also, hopefully you already weighed your luggage at home as the European Union requires all bags to be under twenty kilos or forty-four pounds each.
-After weighing the luggage, both buses will then travel together to the channel ferry in Dover, then once we arrive in France, our bus will continue to Amsterdam while the other will depart for Paris…”
+After weighing the luggage, both buses will then travel together to the channel ferry in Dover, then once we arrive in France, our bus will continue to Amsterdam…”

 “Hey man,” Curt whispered to Walter, “once this shit’s done, Kourt and me are going to Camden Town.
 You in?”

 “I guess,” he said.

 “Come on, cheer up.
 You’ll love it.
 There’s a reggae show tonight that’s rumored to be 420-friendly.
 You know another joint and some music will get you smiling again.”